sky-uk/ruby-bootcamp/exercises/rails/README.md

 Now you have had the chance to build your own project we'd like you to contribute to [sky_stack](https://github.com/sky-uk/sky_stack)!

-Take a look at the issues log and pick up something that you'd like to work on.
+Take a look at the issues log at the issues with the bootcamp tag and pick up something that you'd like to work on.
 In order to contribute to sky_stack, read the contributing section and follow the instuctions.

+These issues have been laid out in a similar way to real issues you'll be working on at Sky.
+There are a set of acceptance criteria that you should look to meet, along with good test coverage.
+Happy hacking!